How to validate your startup idea before you spend $50K on dev

 - People acknowledge the problem but are not excited about your specific solution

-- Landing page conversion is 4% to 8% (test different messaging before giving up)
+- Landing page conversion is 4% to 8% (test new messaging before giving up)

-- People signed up for the waitlist but ghosted when you asked for money
+- Waitlist signups went cold when you asked for money

-- Your concierge MVP had trial users but poor retention
+- Concierge MVP had trial users but poor retention

 Red light (pivot or stop)